jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 ### Singleton Memory Leak
 I ended the [Singleton Memory Leaks](https://jhumelsine.github.io/2025/10/31/singleton.html#memory-leaks) section with:
->There is a way to address this at least in Java; however, I won’t present it until the next blog entry, which will feature the Flyweight Design Pattern.
+>There is a way to address [singleton memory leaks] at least in Java; however, I won’t present it until the next blog entry, which will feature the Flyweight Design Pattern.

 We can use Java's [WeakReference](https://docs.oracle.com/javase/8/docs/api/java/lang/ref/WeakReference.html) for an individual instance.